 Toward the end of the war, it was discovered that the Germans had achieved some great advances in the art of recording on magnetic tape.
 Magnetic recording had been around for some time -- since 1899 -- when a Danish engineer named Vladimir Poulsen invented the Telegraphone, various models of which recorded on steel wire, ribbon or a ridged steel plate which looked like a record stamper.
-Since no electronic amplification was available for use with machine, it could only be heard (and rather faintly at that) on earphones.
+Since no electronic amplification was available for use with the machine, it could only be heard (and rather faintly at that) on earphones.
 Then, too, its fidelity was no greater than that of a carbon-button telephone transmitter, which was used as a microphone.
 The Telegraphone was designed and used primarily as a business dictating machine, where its long continuous playing time was an advantage.
 Even so, the Telegraphone failed to hold its own against improved cylinder dictating machines.
-During the 1920's, German engineers began to experiment further with magnetic recording, taking advantages of improved microphones and audio amplifiers.
+During the 1920's, German engineers began to experi-ment further with magnetic recording, taking advantages of improved microphones and audio amplifiers.
 By the 1940's, wide-range tape recorders operating at 30 ips were in wide use in Europe for delayed broadcasting of special radio programs.
 (15 ips is now the standard professional speed.)
 American technicians subsequently improved the tape recorder so that a wider range of frequencies could be recorded at slower tape speeds, and the tape recorder is now a commonplace item in the home and the broadcasting station.
 Tape staged a highly successful invasion of the recording studio; its biggest advantage was that "fluffs" didn't necessarily mean that a record master was wasted.
 A perfect master tape could be made, then transferred to the disc master.
 This feature was especially advantageous in recording long operatic or symphonic works.

 The fidelity of disc records had been gradully improved over the years, but their relatively brief playing time was a marked handicap, especially for the classical music fan.
-He got relief in 1948, when Columbia Introduced the long-playing microgroove record.
+He got relief in 1948, when Columbia introduced the long-playing microgroove record.
 It was similar to the ill-fated Victor LP of 1931 in all respects but one -- it had a much finer groove.
 This permitted longer playing time and made it easier to inscribe higher frequencies on the record.
 This was because the physical wave length of a high frequency tone was less apt to approach the width of the groove itself.
 Columbia offered to license all other record makers to produce LP's.
 Almost everyone eventually accepted -everyone, that is, but Victor.
 They introduced their 7-inch short-play 45 rpm microgroove record a few months later.
-For some time, during the "Battle of the Speeds", the record business underwent a sharp slump while record business underwent a sharp slump while record busines, with the LP being used extensively for classical works and popular albums and the 45 rpm record for single recordings of current pops hits.
+For some time, during the "Battle of the Speeds", the record business underwent a sharp slump while record buyers waited to see which type of record would triumph.
+In due course of time the 33 1/3 and 45 rpm records achieved a sort of coexistence, with the LP being used extensively for classical works and popular albums and the 45 rpm record for single recordings of current pops hits.